rpezzi/AliceO2/Detectors/ITSMFT/MFT/data/README.md

-XML description of the ladders mounting positions on the disks.
+XML description of the geometry: detector halves, disks, ladders (with number of sensors).